-This big "Boo!" looks like it took hours, but with the help of a plunger-type apple corer, large letters are easy to knock out.
+This big "Boo!" looks like it took hours, but with the help of apple corers as pumpkin cutting tools, large letters are easy to knock out.
+Use a washable marker to draw a letter or initials on your pumpkin, and use the apple corer to punch along lines.
+Create a letter on each pumpkin to spell out the spooky message.
 Be sure you get the scary point across by using a serrated knife and a metal biscuit cutter to create a simple exclamation mark.

 Tip: For thick pumpkins, use a rubber mallet to help pound through the walls.

 Mix and match cookie cutters for the cutest carved pumpkin.
 This easy pumpkin design starts with moon and star cookie cutters.
 Try painting your pumpkin first for more impact.

 To make this sophisticated design, use a plunger-type apple core cutter to punch through the pumpkin's rind to create a perfectly round hole.
 Leave the holes open for a glowing look, or buy different colored gourds and switch out the different colors of plugs.

 Gaping holes scream old-fashioned jack-o'-lantern.
 Use a rubber mallet to tap a metal biscuit cutter into a white pumpkin to cut eyes and mouth.
 Cut pupils and teeth from the eye sections with an apple corer.
 Attach pupils and teeth with toothpicks, and dribble a few seeds out of the pumpkin's mouth for extra spookiness.